MicrosoftDocs/winrt-related/winrt-related-src/extension_sdks/windows-mobile-extension-sdk.md

 ---
-title: Windows Mobile Extension SDK contracts for the Universal Windows Platform (UWP)
+title: Windows Mobile Extension SDK API contracts for the UWP
 description: Lists all of the API contracts within the Windows Mobile Extension SDK for the Universal Windows Platform. ms.assetid: 3ADFCD07-CFD3-4C4D-90CA-32796771DEF7 ms.author: twhitney